Celebration

 Jubilees 16:12, 15

-And in the 6th year of the 4th week, in the middle of the 6th month, we came to Abraham, to the Well of the Oath, and we appeared to him as we had told Sarah that we should return to her, and she would have conceived a son.
+In the 6th year of the 4th week, in the middle of the 6th month, we visited Abraham at the Well of the Oath.
+We appeared to him just as we had told Sarah we would, promising that she would conceive a son.

 Rising Action